yelcomartinez/Getting_and_Cleaning_Data_Course_Project/README.md

 # How to run the project?

 1. Set your working directory in R to where these project files are using the setwd() function
-2. Run the code contained in the file "run_analysis.R" to make the analysis
+2. Run the code contained in the file "run_analysis.R" to make the analysis, this is the Code script for this project and it explains the transformations performed and the resulting data and variables in detail.
 3. Step 3 will generate a file called tiny_data.txt